MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/create-config-for-mam-conditional-access.md

 Register a backend application:

-1. In [Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview), go to Enterprise Applications section.
+1. In [Microsoft Entra ID](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview), go to Enterprise Applications section.
 2. Click on **New application**.
 3. Click **Create your own application**.
-4. Select **Register an application to integrate with Azure AD (App you're developing)** option.
+4. Select **Register an application to integrate with Microsoft Entra ID (App you're developing)** option.
 5. After **Create** screen, it will take you to **Register An Application** screen.
 6. Select **Multitenant** and click **Register**.
 7. This will take you to the screen in #1.